 4. Keep it Short – Keep your video to under 20-30 seconds.
 Users don’t want to sit on your page for hours watching a long, boring corporate video that extols the virtues of your product.
 Your video should focus on what value your product ads, a clear explanation of your product/service and reinforce the focus of filling out the form on your page (or whatever conversion action you hope they take).

-– A wise man once told me, when in doubt – “test and measure.”
+5. Always… Test and Measure – A wise man once told me, when in doubt – “test and measure.”
 If the video is working well, it may not mean it is working at its optimal rate.
 Perhaps a shorter video improves conversion, or a video with no sound… test, measure, rinse and repeat.